nickcorso02/currychips/index.markdown

 _Arthur brings Kevin over to a table to introduce him to more workers_.

-[^16]: used as an insulting and contemptuous term for a dark-skinned foreigner and especially for one from the Middle East.
+[^16]: Used as an insulting and contemptuous term for a dark-skinned foreigner and especially for one from the Middle East.

 **Photo Four: Stereotype**